Deep Unfolding for SIM-Assisted Multiband MU-MISO Downlink Systems: Conclusion

 \section{Conclusion}

 We have investigated SIM-assisted multi-band multiuser downlink transmission under a physically consistent impedance-domain SIM model, where carrier aggregation introduces heterogeneous subcarrier conditions across bands, while the SIM phase shift remains shared.
-This coupling makes conventional alternating-optimization solvers costly, since the SIM phase update typically requires many projected-gradient iterations to obtain a suboptimal solution.
+This coupling makes conventional alternating-optimization solvers costly because the SIM phase update often requires many iterations.
 To address this limitation, we have proposed MBDU-Net, a physically-consistent multi-band deep-unfolding network for SIM phase optimization.
 MBDU-Net unrolls a projected-gradient phase update into a fixed depth architecture that retains the analytic gradient structure of the SIM channel model, while learning lightweight parameters that govern the update dynamics, including band-aware scaling and momentum.
 Numerical results show that the proposed unfolding provides suboptimal performance with substantially fewer outer iterations than classical projected-gradient methods, and maintains strong performance when the number of subcarriers differs from the training configuration.